The prescribed point area estimate for minimal submanifolds in constant curvature: Preliminaries

-Moreover, equality holds if and only if $\Sigma$ is a totally geodesic disk. \end{corollary}
+Moreover, equality holds if and only if $\Sigma$ is a totally geodesic disk. \end{proposition}

-Corollary \ref{classic-monotonicity} follows either from Theorem \ref{thm:classic-monotonicity}, using that $|\nabla^\top r| \to 1$ as $r\to 0$, or from Theorem \ref{thm:bdry-monotonicity} and the coarea formula.
-In fact, Corollary \ref{classic-monotonicity} also follows directly from the divergence theorem applied to the combination $W_1- A(R)W_2$, which is one of the starting points for our construction.
+For $R \in (0, \frac{1}{2} \mathrm{diam}(M))$, Proposition \ref{classical-area-estimate} follows either from the monotonicities in Theorem \ref{thm:classic-monotonicity}, or from the one in Theorem \ref{thm:bdry-monotonicity} and the coarea formula.
+Note that the monotonicity formulae in the sphere cannot hold past $R = \frac{1}{2} \mathrm{diam}(M)$.
+In fact, there is a third proof of Proposition \ref{classical-area-estimate}, which holds for all $R \in (0, \mathrm{diam}(M))$, using the divergence theorem applied to the combination $W_1- A(R)W_0$.
+This latter proof is one of the starting points for our construction.